Saturation attack: Bomber stream

 The bomber stream was a tactic pioneered by the RAF to overwhelm German air defences during the Second World War.
-The tactic relied on routing a greater number of bombers through a defensive sector than the amount which Germans could generate interception sorties.
+The tactic relied on routing a greater number of bombers through a defensive sector than the amount against which Germans could generate interception sorties.
 Although it was certain that bombers would be lost, it was impossible for the defending fighters to destroy every bomber and stop the bombers gaining their objective.

-During the Cold War British and American air defences aimed to stop massed Soviet bomber streams, leading to the US fielding nuclear tipped Nike missiles, and at a later date the British equipping trainers as interceptors in order to have enough fighters.
+During the Cold War, British and American air defences aimed to stop massed Soviet bomber streams, leading to the US fielding nuclear tipped Nike missiles.
+At a later date, the British equipped trainer aircraft as interceptors in order to have enough fighters.

 Countering

 During the Cold War, United States Navy aircraft carriers were the primary target of saturation attacks from Soviet Naval Aviation.
-In response the United States adopted the doctrine of attempting to destroy Soviet missile aircraft before they could launch their missiles.
-This led to the Douglas F6D Missileer, which gave rise to the Northrop Grumman E-2 Hawkeye and Grumman F-14 Tomcat/AIM-54 Phoenix pairing.
+In response, the United States adopted the doctrine of attempting to destroy Soviet missile aircraft before they could launch their missiles.
+This led to the development and production of the Douglas F6D Missileer, which gave rise to the Northrop Grumman E-2 Hawkeye and Grumman F-14 Tomcat/AIM-54 Phoenix pairing.

-In naval warfare, the incorporation of stealth technology in surface combatants, the general adoption of vertical launching systems, modern radar systems which can simultaneously scan, track, and engage multiple targets, and fire and forget close in defense missiles has decreased the utility of saturation attacks by unsophisticated anti-ship missiles.
+In naval warfare, the incorporation of stealth technology in surface combatants, the general adoption of vertical launching systems; modern radar systems which can simultaneously scan, track, and engage multiple targets; and fire-and-forget close-in defense missiles has decreased the utility of saturation attacks by unsophisticated anti-ship missiles.